 Well I am not surprised to

 Well I am not surprised to hear about this, as the matter of fact I am getting more convinced that we are surrounded with unsuspected risks (other than blue LED) that have an important contribution to our health.
 I guess this is the risk I assume because it's hard to keep track of everything that it's toxic or that affects my body.
-So far my medical exams have shown me that I have a weak immune system and I prefer to do things by the book by taking vitamins like Immublast.
+So far my medical exams have shown me that I have a weak immune system and I prefer to do things by the book by taking vitamins.

 I just read a new study that